sejnub/jdec/README.md

 Decoding JSON in erlang is IMHO not at all a straightforward thing to do.
 I wanted to have something that is similar to the javascript syntax of simply saying "jsonVariable.member.submember".

-Therefore I wrote this parser which allows you to access a member of a JSON object by symply saying:
+Therefore I wrote this parser which allows you to access a member of a JSON object by simply saying:
-    jdeg:get(JsonString, SelectorString).
+    jdec:get(JsonString, ".member.submember").

 Additionally I added a few related functions to make the access even more comfortable.

 ## Release process

-This document simply outlines the release process:

 1) Copy the files to your project